apache/trafficcontrol/docs/source/api/v3/deliveryservices_id_servers.rst

 		.. seealso:: `The Wikipedia article on Maximum Transmission Unit <https://en.wikipedia.org/wiki/Maximum_transmission_unit>`_

 	:name:           The network interface name used by the server.
-A value of 'mgmt' indicates a management port.

 	:ipAddresses:    An array of the IP address information for the interface